tethysplatform/tethys/docs/tutorials/key_concepts/advanced.rst

                 return ps_settings

 Tethys provides the library SQLAlchemy as an interface with SQL databases.
 SQLAlchemy provides an Object Relational Mapper (ORM) API, which allows data models to be defined using Python and an object-oriented approach.
 With SQLAlchemy, you can harness the power of SQL databases without writing SQL.
-As a primer to SQLAlchemy ORM, we highly recommend you complete the `Object Relational Tutorial <http://docs.sqlalchemy.org/en/latest/orm/tutorial.html>`_.
+As a primer to SQLAlchemy ORM, we highly recommend you complete the `Unified Tutorial <https://docs.sqlalchemy.org/en/20/tutorial/index.html#unified-tutorial>`_.

 c.
 Define a table called ``dams`` by creating a new class in ``model.py`` called ``Dam``: